BYU-AUVSI/imaging/server/README.md

 ### Production

+To ensure easy setup, repeatability and transferability; we've created a [Docker](https://www.docker.com) image for the server to be run in a production environment.

 TODO: talk about docker img

 ## Running It

-Once installed (see [installation](#installation) guide below), running the rest server is easy.
+Once installed, running the rest server is easy.
 From this folder:

 `python src/server.py`

 If you also want to run the ros handler code, place this repository in your catkin workspace/src folder.
-When built, you can run it with:
+When built (Note the message dependencies mentioned), you can run it with:

 `rosrun imaging_ros_handler ros_handler.py`